 East Hampton is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 1,134 people and three constituent neighborhoods, East Hampton is the 716th largest community in New York.
-East Hampton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+East Hampton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 East Hampton home prices are not only among the most expensive in New York, but East Hampton real estate also consistently ranks among the most expensive in America.

 Unlike some villages, East Hampton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in East Hampton are a mix of both white- and blue-collar jobs.
 Overall, East Hampton is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in East Hampton who work in management occupations (23.80%), sales jobs (11.50%), and business and financial occupations (6.68%).

 Of important note, East Hampton is also a village of artists.
 East Hampton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape East Hampton’s character.